In What Direction Will bluebird bio Inc.'s (NASDAQ:BLUE) Stock Goes From Here? - The Dwinnex

 Ratios:

-Our analysis of BLUE’s different ratios will help us gain a deeper understanding of the company.
+For a better understanding of BLUE, let’s look at its different ratios.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades